Warning: Your Selection Does Matter

 - Children often don’t communicate with each other well.

 To ensure that your family has some input, you can include a provision that allows one or more family members to discharge the fiduciary if they feel the professional is not doing a good job.
-This will allow your family to make sure the fiduciary is performing properly without having the burden of acting as fiduciary.
+This will allow your family to make sure the fiduciary is performing properly without having the burden of acting as a fiduciary.